who is Robin Schooling

-This blog lives at the intersection of people, power, and the beautifully unpredictable world of Human Resources.
+This blog lives at the intersection of people, power, and the unpredictable world of Human Resources.

-Here, I talk about the chaos of work and HR – not to romanticize it, not to wallow in it, but to reframe it.
-Because HR isn’t just full of fire drills and policy rewrites.
-It’s full of complexity, contradiction, and moments that matter.
-And when we stop pretending it’s all neat and buttoned-up, we can start seeing what’s real – and what needs to change.
+I write about the chaos of work and HR – not to romanticize it, not to wallow in it, but to reframe it.
+Because HR isn’t just full of fire drills and policy rewrites; it’s full of complexity, contradiction, and moments that matter.
+And when we stop pretending it’s all neat and buttoned-up – with no soul – we’ll start seeing both what’s real and what needs to change.

 As an HR strategist, speaker, and longtime practitioner, I write from inside the work.
-I’ve led teams, cleaned up messes, coached leaders through absurdity, and cried in my office more than once.
+I’ve led teams, cleaned up the messes, coached leaders through the nonsense, and cried in my office more than once.
 This blog is where I make sense of it all – out loud.

 About Me

-As a People + Work Strategist, I focus on HR and talent strategy work and content creation (writing, speaking, podcast) both here and with Velvet Cubicle.
+As a People + Work Strategist, I focus on HR and talent strategy work and content creation (writing, speaking, podcast) both here and with advisory firm Velvet Cubicle.

 I’ve written for Fast Company, Recruiting Daily, SHRM, HR Examiner, and others.
 I speak at HR and business events around the world, co-host the long-running DriveThruHR podcast, and collaborate with vendors across the HR tech and services space.